The Life Insurance Beneficiary Lawyers of Boonswang Law

-Life Insurance Companies Are Notorious for Denying Life Insurance Claims Whenever Possible
+Life Insurance Companies Are Notorious for Denying Life Insurance Claims Whenever Possible, Because They Only Make Money When Claims Don’t Get Paid!

-- The holder of the policy pays monthly premiums to the insurance company to maintain the terms of his/her life insurance contract
+- The holder of the policy, called the insured, pays monthly premiums to the insurance company under the terms of his/her life insurance contract

-- When the person passes on, the beneficiary listed on the life insurance policy is supposed to receive a death benefits from the life insurance company
+- When the insured passes on, the beneficiary or beneficiaries listed on the life insurance policy are supposed to be paid the death benefits by the life insurance company

-- Many insurance companies do everything possible to make money by collecting premiums and avoiding paying out claims
+- Many insurance companies do everything possible to avoid paying death benefit claims because they make money that way

 - Unfortunately, this means that many families who have lost loved ones not only have to contend with their devastating losses, but also with financial hardship

-Common Insurance Company Tactics to Deny Life Insurance Claims
+Some Common Tactics Life Insurance Companies Use to Deny Claims

-Understanding the dishonest tactics of insurance companies is important so you will know if you need legal help due to an unfairly denied life claim.
-Insurance companies sometimes employ unfair tactics to delay or deny claims.
+Understanding the dishonest tactics of insurance companies is important so you will know if you need legal help due to an unfairly denied life insurance claim.
+Insurance companies are known to employ the following unfair tactics to delay or deny death benefit claims, among others:

-- Misrepresentation: Even though a policyholder pays monthly premiums for life insurance, his/her family or beneficiaries can be denied payment of life insurance if the insurer claims misrepresentation.
-This can often be on very shaky grounds that an experienced life insurance attorney will recognize and can fight.
+- Misrepresentation: Even when a policyholder has paid his or her monthly premiums in full and on time, his or her beneficiaries’ claims can be denied if the insurer claims misrepresentation on the life insurance application and medical questionnaire.
+This assertion is often based on very shaky grounds that an experienced life insurance attorney will recognize and can fight.

-- Self-Inflicted Injuries: Insurance companies may deny life insurance payments by claiming that the injury was self-inflicted.
+- Self-Inflicted Injuries: Insurance companies may deny life insurance payments by claiming that the injury was self-inflicted, especially if the death occurred during the contestability period.
+An experienced life insurance beneficiary attorney will investigate the facts surrounding the death and fight that assessment.

 - Retroactive Cancellation: Insurance companies may cancel a policy retroactively to ensure that the claim does not have to be paid or look for ways to contest coverage so a beneficiary will be deprived of the death benefit.
 Again, our firm has handled countless cases involving retroactive cancellation and we can help you.

-These illegitimate practices are common and all too often insurance companies are not held accountable.
-Those who may have been depending upon the insurance company to pay the death benefit so they can pay their bills and start a new life could be left with nothing.
-Contact us today and don’t give up on getting what you deserve.
+These unjust practices are common and all too often insurance companies are not held accountable.
+This leaves beneficiaries who may have been depending upon the insurance company grieving and left with nothing.
+Contact us today – don’t be victimized by the insurance company!

-What You Can Expect from Our Team of Life Insurance Lawyers
+What You Can Expect from Our Team of Life Insurance Beneficiary Lawyers

-Upon acceptance of your case, our team of experienced life insurance attorneys will:
+Upon acceptance of your case, our team of experienced life insurance beneficiary attorneys will:

 - Review policy terms and provisions to determine coverage and exclusions

-- Review denial letters and correspondence from an insurer to identify reasons for a delay or denial
+- Review denial letters and correspondence from the insurer to identify reasons for a delay or denial

 - Negotiate with your insurer to get you a payout on a life insurance policy when there is a dispute

-- Pursue a claim in court against an insurer that is acting unreasonably or dishonestly in delaying or denying the payment of a valid life insurance policy
+- Pursue a claim in court against an insurer that is acting unreasonably or dishonestly in delaying or denying the payment of a valid life insurance claim

-- Investigate claims and allegations made by an insurer in denying a policy to refute or cast doubt on those claims
+- Investigate allegations made by an insurer in denying a policy to refute or cast doubt on those claims

-Insurance companies are staffed by experts, consultants and lawyers who look out for the insurer’s profit margin.
-The more premiums an insurer can collect, and the less benefits the insurer can pay out, the better the company does.
+Insurance companies are staffed by experts, consultants and lawyers who are looking out for the insurer’s profit margin, not for the welfare of beneficiaries.
+The more premiums an insurer can collect and the fewer claims the insurer can pay out, the better the company does.
 The insurer’s interests are at odds with yours and you need your own advocate looking out for you as you make your claim after a death.

 Our Life Insurance Clients’ Most Frequently Asked Questions